adityak2920/midas_task/model/README.md

 1. I have not gone for every posssible combination of classifiers and vectors because it was not necessary.
 2. The hyperparameters which are used are based on different kaggle notebooks that I have seen during my research and learning for this task.
 3. I have only used SMOTE with Logistic Regression because of the above results shown in table we can see logistic regression is best.

+### NOTE : I have used Logistic Regression classifier with Count Vectors for deployment.